taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 const store = createStore(rootReducer);
 ~~~~~~~~

 That's it for the initialization of the Redux store with combined reducers.
-But what about the reducers itself?
+But what about the reducers themselves?
 There is already one reducer that cares about the todos.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~